papasuffix/convenient-shellcode/README.md

 # Convenient Shellcode
-Convenient C++ type for both Usermode and Windows Kernelmode allowing you to pass immediates directly into your shellcode definition rather than having to patch them into you're byte array at a certain offset/index later on
+Convenient C++ type for both Usermode and Windows Kernelmode allowing you to pass immediates directly into your shellcode definition rather than having to patch them into your byte array at a certain offset/index later on

 # Usage
 This class assumes all integer literals (int type) passed are intended to be instruction **bytes** and will automatically be narrowed down to a UINT8 type.
 To avoid this make sure to append the l(L)/ul(UL) suffix to any immediate value that is 32bits or under in size so that it does not get truncated and is treated as a 32bit value